cosmo-grant/neyman-pearson-tests/README.md

 | 75% red | .001 | .015 | .088 | .264 | .396 | .237 |
 | 30% red | .168 | .360 | .309 | .132 | .028 | .002 |

-What should the florist do after he observes the result?
+The question is: what should the florist do after he observes the result?

 ## Neyman and Pearson's answer